broadinstitute/fiabftw/1.0/README.md

 ```
 ./gce/create-buckets.sh [google proj] [env] [bucket-tag] [vault-token]
 ```
 Note: the parameter `bucket-tag` is for giving a globally unique tag to Firecloud buckets.
+It will default to `[google project]-[env]`

 ## Step 4: Generate remaining secrets
 `secret/dsde/firecloud/common/oauth_client_id` needs to be populated with oauth-client-ids.
 Need to get oauth client id tied to Google Project (APIs->Credentials->Web Service Account)